alttch/bma-info/eva-webengine-react/components/itemvalue.rst

 .. contents::

 React component.
 Outputs a single item value.
-Updated in real-time.
+If OID is specified, updated automatically in real-time.

 Example
 =======